 The beginning stages of GMAT preparation can be intimidating.
 The GMAT exam syllabus can be overwhelming for a newcomer, and fitting in study around an otherwise full schedule is no mean feat.

-The last thing you should have to worry about is finding comprehensive, reliable, and up-to-date information on the structure of the GMAT Focus Edition.
+The last thing you should have to worry about is finding comprehensive, reliable, and up-to-date information on the structure of the GMAT.

 In this article, you’ll find everything you need to know about the current GMAT exam pattern and format.

-The GMAT Focus Edition is a condensed version of the former GMAT exam, totaling 2 hours and 15 minutes, compared to the current version’s 3 hours and 7 minutes.
+The current GMAT is called the GMAT Focus Edition, and it’s a condensed version of the former GMAT exam, totaling 2 hours and 15 minutes (compared to the old version’s 3 hours and 7 minutes).

-The GMAT Focus Edition syllabus will still evaluate candidates’ Quantitative Reasoning and Verbal Reasoning abilities, but it will place greater emphasis on higher-order reasoning skills—especially within the Verbal Reasoning section.
+The current GMAT syllabus evaluates candidates’ Quantitative Reasoning and Verbal Reasoning abilities, placing greater emphasis than the old exam did on higher-order reasoning skills—especially within the Verbal Reasoning section.
+It also includes a Data Insights section assessing data literacy.

 Verbal Reasoning | 45 minutes | 23 questions | Assesses critical reasoning and reading comprehension |